March 31, 2026

 Pricing

-• Small business: $19/month per user (billed annually)
+• Small business: $15/month per user (billed annually)

-• Medium business: $35/month per user (billed annually)
+• Medium business: $29/month per user (billed annually)

-• Large business: $59/month per user (billed annually)
+• Large business: $49/month per user (billed annually)

-• Included in each plan, but configuration and setup for AI configuration service and chatbot setup only included for Large and Enterprise packages
+• More advanced AI configuration and chatbot setup support included only in Large and Enterprise plans

 Ideal users